Keyboard Part Number Database FAQ

 OEM | The original equipment manufacturer (OEM) refers to the company that manufactures the product for the one marketing it.
 For example, if the keyboard is marketed as an IBM product but the OEM is said/known to be Lexmark, it means Lexmark manufactured that model of keyboard for IBM to then sell later on.
 If the market company and OEM are the same, it means that the company is using in-house production for its products.
 Multiple OEMs are also possible. |

-Earliest Appearance | The year (and possibly the quarter) the keyboard was introduced, first observed, first recorded or the first example found. |
+Earliest Appearance | The year (and possibly the quarter or full date) that this keyboard part number was introduced, first observed, first recorded, or the first example found. |

 Withdrawn | The date the keyboard was withdrawn from marketing.
 This doesn't necessarily mean production or refurbishments ended on the same date, just the keyboard was no longer being sold under normal circumstances from then on. |